Mike Evans (wide receiver): 2020 season

-In Week 1, during a 34–23 loss to the New Orleans Saints, Evans only caught one pass for two yards and a touchdown while recovering from a hamstring injury, his first from new Buccaneers quarterback Tom Brady.
-The following week, Evans bounced back with seven receptions for 104 yards and a touchdown during a 31–17 win against the Carolina Panthers.
-In Week 3, Evans posted a rare statistical line of two receptions for two receiving yards and two receiving touchdowns in the 28–10 victory over the Denver Broncos.
+In Week 1, during a 34–23 loss to the Saints, Evans only caught one pass for two yards and a touchdown while recovering from a hamstring injury, his first from new Buccaneers quarterback Tom Brady.
+The following week, Evans bounced back with seven receptions for 104 yards and a touchdown during a 31–17 win against the Panthers.
+In Week 3, Evans posted a rare statistical line of two receptions for two yards, both for touchdowns, in the 28–10 victory over the Denver Broncos.

 In Week 4 against the Los Angeles Chargers, Evans recorded seven catches for 122 yards and a touchdown during the 38–31 win.
-In Week 12, against the Kansas City Chiefs, he had three receptions for 50 receiving yards and two receiving touchdowns in the 27–24 loss.
-In Week 15, during a 31–27 win over the Atlanta Falcons, Evans recorded over 100 yards receiving for the first time since Week 4, finishing with six receptions for 110 yards and a touchdown en route to helping the Buccaneers achieve their first winning record in a season since 2016 with their ninth win of the year.
+In Week 12, against the Kansas City Chiefs, he had three receptions for 50 yards and two touchdowns in the 27–24 loss.
+In Week 15, during a 31–27 win over the Falcons, Evans recorded over 100 yards receiving for the first time since Week 4, finishing with six receptions for 110 yards and a touchdown en route to helping the Buccaneers achieve their first winning record in a season since 2016 with their ninth win of the year.

 In Week 16, during a 47–7 win against the Detroit Lions, Evans recorded a season-best 10 receptions for 181 yards and two touchdowns.
 In the process, Evans broke the Buccaneers's single season receiving touchdown record he had set twice at 12 with his 13th as well as helped the Buccaneers achieve their tenth win of the season and clinch a playoff spot for the first time since 2007.
 In Week 17, Evans set an NFL record against the Falcons as the first wide receiver to record 1,000 yards consecutively in each season of his seven-year professional career.
 Evans injured his knee later in the game.

 Evans finished the 2020 regular season with 70 receptions for 1,006 yards and 13 touchdowns.
 He broke Randy Moss's record with seven consecutive seasons with 1,000 receiving yards.